 A young woman went to her mother one day and told her despairingly about her life and how things were so hard for her.

-The mother took the boiled carrots out and placed them in a bowl.
-And did the same with the eggs and coffee – all in three separate bowls.
+Then she let them sit and boil before turning the burners off twenty minutes later.
+Her daughter just watched, confused.
+Her mother took the boiled carrots out, placed them in a bowl, and did the same with the eggs and coffee – all in three separate bowls.

 “Carrots, eggs, and coffee,” the daughter replied, bemused.

 Her mother asked her to feel the carrots.
 She did and noted that they were soft.
 Then her mother asked her to take an egg and break it.
 After pulling off the shell, she saw the hard-boiled egg inside.
 Finally, her mother asked her to sip the coffee.
 The daughter smiled as she smelled the aroma and tasted its rich flavour.

 “But what does it mean?” the daughter asked.

 Her mother explained that each of these objects faced the same adversity – boiling water – but each came through it differently.